deepflowio/docs/translate/translated/05-features/05-auto-tagging/08-k8s-crd.md

     local meteTable  = ownerReferencesData[1] or {}
     local workloadType = ""
     local workloadName = ""
-    -- Get workloadType and ensure it is of string type workloadType = tostring(meteTable["kind"] or "")
+    -- Get workloadType and ensure it is a string workloadType = tostring(meteTable["kind"] or "")
-    -- If we only want to process workloadType = "OpenGaussCluster", we can filter out other Pod metadata here if workloadType ~= "OpenGaussCluster" then
+    -- If we only want to process workloadType = "OpenGaussCluster", filter out other Pods here if workloadType ~= "OpenGaussCluster" then
-        -- Directly return empty strings for filtered out ones return "", ""
+        -- Return empty strings for filtered-out Pods return "", ""
     else
-        -- Process special Pods to make the returned workload type a supported type workloadType = "StatefulSet"
+        -- For special Pods, convert the workload type to one we support workloadType = "StatefulSet"
     end
-    -- Get workloadName and ensure it is of string type -- Here, the Pod has ownerReferences data, and the name in ownerReferences is the workloadName -- If the Pod does not have ownerReferences data, you can calculate the workloadName based on the pod name local workloadName = tostring(meteTable["name"] or "")
+    -- Get workloadName and ensure it is a string
+    -- Here, the Pod has ownerReferences data, and the name in ownerReferences is the workloadName -- If the Pod has no ownerReferences data, you can derive workloadName from the pod name local workloadName = tostring(meteTable["name"] or "")
     return workloadType, workloadName
 end
 ```

-After uploading this plugin, you can extract the corresponding workload type and workload name for this Pod.
+After uploading this plugin, you will be able to extract the corresponding workload type and workload name for this Pod.